 Used to enable the assessment of development upon the highway network and minimise the use of private motor vehicles.

-For more information on the thresholds for transport assessment, travel plan and transport statement Please refer to our Planning Validation Checklist Guidance April 2017.
+For more information on the thresholds for transport assessments, travel plans and transport statements, please refer to government guidelines.

 - information about the proposed development, site layout, (particularly proposed transport access and layout across all modes of transport)

 - information about neighbouring uses, amenity and character, existing functional classification of the nearby road network

 - data about existing public transport provision, including provision/ frequency of services and proposed public transport changes

 - a qualitative and quantitative description of the travel characteristics of the proposed development, including movements across all modes of transport that would result from the development and in the vicinity of the site

 - an assessment of trips from all directly relevant committed development in the area (that is development that there is a reasonable degree of certainty will proceed within the next three years)

 - data about current traffic flows on links and at junctions (including by different modes of transport and the volume and type of vehicles) within the study area and identification of critical links and junctions on the highways network